jograca/comradelongbridge/README.md

 # comradelongbridge
 Glory to Workers!

-Coming soon ... full description of how comradelongbridge.com works
+This is a description of how comradelongbridge.com automation works.

-Return soon Comrade!
+Work is still in progress, Comrade!